Security sensitive information

 Documents stored on the secure project drive will only be accessible by appropriate research personnel.
 Files from this store must not be exchanged in order to ensure that security sensitive material is kept away from personal and university computers.

-The Research Governance Officer, by means of the registration process, will have oversight of declared use of security sensitive research material.
+The Research Integrity team, by means of the registration process, will have oversight of declared use of security sensitive research material.
 The purpose of this oversight is to allow a prompt response to internal and enquiries relating to declared use of security sensitive material.
-The Research Governance Officer will be aware of the names of the researchers who are able to access each secure project drive and will be aware of the metadata (e.g. titles) for documents that are stored in the secure project drive, but not the content of the document themselves.
+The Research Integrity team will be aware of the names of the researchers who are able to access each secure project drive and will be aware of the metadata (e.g. titles) for documents that are stored in the secure project drive, but not the content of the document themselves.
 The research supervisor (or Faculty Research Director / Research Institute Director) will also be able to access the metadata if required.
 This oversight will offer protection for researchers, who declare the use of security sensitive research material, as it ensures that the research material is kept secure and at arm’s length from external intrusion (unless access is required for legal reasons), in return for openness on the part of the researchers about their use of security sensitive material.

 5. Enquiries regarding the use of security sensitive research material